Banyan Treehouse School

 Triciah Nchimunya Mwaamba

 Mrs. Mwaamba is the advisor to BTHS, future owner and CEO.
 She is an exceptionally accomplished personality and professional in many ways.
 She grew up in a SDA church where she showed rare leadership qualities.
 During her time in Zambian boarding school, she became renown by engagement in multiple clubs, her initiative and leadership.
 She founded the "Young Farmers Club" which had up to 150 attendees 2-4 times a week.
-Stories about her are told to students today.
+Her stories are being told to students till today.
 Mrs. Mwaamba speaks the 5 main languages of Zambia and English as native speaker.
 She is a self-made business woman and tailor living in Germany since 2021.
 She is the most loving, caring wife and mother that you`ll ever meet.

 Nicol-André Berdellé